 STUDENT TASK LIST

-STEP 1: Fall 2014 Projects.
-Please note that each project is managed within departments.
+STEP 1: Project are managed within departments.
 Details about the specific internship duties, scheduling, amount of time that the student will spend working on project and the student’s class requirements (if any) will be discussed and/or decided upon during an interview.

 IMPORTANT: Please note that these internships are unpaid positions and we do not have housing available for out-of-state students.

-Step 2: Contact Rita Groce at firstname.lastname@example.org to initiate the internship process.
-Please send a minimum of two projects that you are interested in, as well as the completed Internship Program Information Sheet.
+Step 2: Contact Rita Groce at email@example.com to initiate the internship process.
+Send your research interests, as well as the completed Internship Program Information Sheet.

-Step 3: Rita Groce will send the contact information for the project managers of the projects of interest.
-The student will contact the project manager to arrange a convenient interview time.
+Step 3: Rita Groce will contact departments to determine whether projects are available.
+If there are, the project manager will arrange an interview time with the student.
 Students and project managers need to discuss class requirements, work schedule & job requirements.